karalkal/React-Schwarzmueller-Course/README.md

 };
 ```

-We create Context like this:`
+Instead we create Context like this:`
 const AuthContext = React.createContext({
     isLoggedIn: false
 })